 This run will present you will some tough moments but it will be an important part of you being successful on race day.

 Run smart and you will be a step closer to rocking it at the Epic Half Marathon.

 We have sent you a video about race day nutrition, this video covers why nutrition is so important for your performance and gives you information on the what, when, why and how much nutrition you need during your race.

-We send this video to you now so you can start practicing using your nutrition on the long runs coming up in the programme so make sure you watch it and prepare.
+We send this video to you now so you can start practicing using your nutrition on the long runs coming up in the programme so make sure you watch it and prepare, plan and practice.

 Week 5 Sessions

 Map of Meeting Point: Netball Courts

 Meeting Point: Outside Zeroes Cafe, 81 Cashmere Road